Panelists:

 Step 3: Read

-Actually reading the papers you’ve collected requires discipline and ritual, Gosztyla says.
+Actually reading the papers you’ve collected requires discipline and ritual, Gosztyla said.

 Step 4: Organize

-Never read without highlighting or taking notes, Gosztyla says, so you can avoid having to re-read papers months later when you’re ready to write.
-She recommends writing a blurb for each paper, especially ones you think you’ll want to come back to in the future, including the main takeaways, notes about what project it’s for and any action items, like emailing the author to ask for an interview.
+Never read without highlighting or taking notes, Gosztyla said, so you can avoid having to reread papers months later when you’re ready to write.
+She recommended writing a blurb for each paper, especially ones you think you’ll want to come back to in the future, including the main takeaways, notes about what project it’s for and any action items, like emailing the author to ask for an interview.

-To maintain this high-level organization, she recommends Notion, a multi-use database, or “fancy excel sheet” that “can do everything.”
-But the learning curve can be steep, she warns, taking some people a month or more to get used to.
-Make sure you identify a need you want to fill, she says, before investing the time in a new tool that may not be worth it for you.
+To maintain this high-level organization, she recommended Notion, a multi-use database, or “fancy Excel sheet” that “can do everything.”
+But the learning curve can be steep, she warned, and can take some people a month or more.
+Make sure you identify a need you want to fill, she said, before investing the time in a new tool that may not be worth it for you.

 April Dembosky is the health correspondent at KQED Public Radio in San Francisco, Calif.
 She was a 2023 AHCJ-California Health Journalism Fellow.